alansferreira/shell4all-in-keycloak/README.md

 ### Releasing

-Just run `.make` to dump all in one.
+Just run `./make` to dump all in one.

 ### Testing